 Among examinees, they found the youth to be at risk the most.
 They identified social smoking as the most common smoking practice among people aged between 21 and 30.
 Some might argue that social smoking will not necessarily lead a person towards addiction.
 However, smoking does increase the substance dependence and risk of various diseases.
 That is why, as Melnyk emphasized, a proper education is of the utmost importance.

 34,000 early deaths from cardiovascular difficulties come from secondhand smoking.
-An additional 8,000 people die annually of stroke just by being exposed to secondhand smoke.
+An additional 8,000 people die annually of a stroke just by being exposed to secondhand smoke.

 In light of this new discovery, if you are a social smoker, what should you do now?